IRAS-HKA/aip_coordinator/README.md

     // in node.cpp
     #include <iras_coordinator/actions/MyCustomActionNode.h>
     ```
-15. Regsiter your node in the BehaviorTreeFactory.
+15. Register your node in the BehaviorTreeFactory.
-    **Important**: The string give here defines the name of the node in BT XML representation and Groot.
+    **Important**: The string given here defines the name of the node in BT XML representation and Groot.
     ```cpp
     // in node.cpp
     factory.registerNodeType<MyCustomActionNode>("MyCustomActionNode");